octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 - `Tezos.chain_id`: Get the identifier of the chain to distinguish between main and test chains.

 ## Modifying the storage

+//TODO une phrase d'intro serait bien !! ...
+Now that we have seen the basics of Pascaligo syntax, let's illustrates all this with the Raffle example.

+//TODO first action ??? (j'ai besoin de plus de context pour comprendre de quoi tu parles !)

 Before coding the logic of the first action, the storage has to be modified.
 The contract needs an **administrator**: he will launch a raffle session, with a **description**.
 When the raffle is **opened**, it should be clearly noted in the storage.